mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 In cases where we do evaluate centralization risk, we should consider its relationship with other goals, such as privacy.
 While there is rarely a pure tradeoff between two abstract goals such as these, when it does occur attention should be paid to how effective architectural regulation (such as a standards effort) is in achieving each goal.
 In this example, a technical mechanism might be much more effective at improving privacy, whereas centralization might be better controlled by other regulators -- leading to the conclusion that the standards effort should focus on privacy.

-## Create Standards to Decentralize Proprietary Functions {#up}
+## Decentralize Proprietary Functions {#up}

-Standards efforts should focus on creating new specifications for functions that are currently only satisfied by proprietary, centralized applications and protocols.
+Standards efforts should particularly focus on creating specifications for functions that are currently only satisfied by proprietary, centralized applications and protocols.
 For example, if social networking is thought to be a centralized function, this might mean creating specifications that enable decentralized social networking, perhaps using some or all of the techniques described in {{decentralization}}.

 Keen readers will point out that social networking is effectively centralized despite the existence of such standards (see, e.g., {{W3C.CR-activitystreams-core-20161215}}), because the IETF and W3C create voluntary standards, not mandatory regulations.